MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/create-communication-site.md

 ### Customize each layer

-Options for adding a heading and a linked call to action allow each layer to be a the starting point for a deeper message.
+Options for adding a heading and a linked call to action allow each layer to be a starting point for a deeper message.

 It is possible to create an entire visual homepage with just the Hero web part using **Layers**.